GMFelixfex/GDV-SoSe-2022/Exercise 4/readme.md

 ## How does it work?

-In general our project works like this:
+In general, our project works like this:

 Step 1:  We open up a cv2 window and import the Image to use waitkey() for the selections and loading Process.
 The Image gets resized to 800x800

-Step 2: We create an array of all discriptors and use a simple selection system to display the selected     		   		 discriptor
+Step 2: We create an array of all descriptors and use a simple selection system to display the selected     		   		 descriptor

-Step 3:  We check if there is already a dataset for the selected descriptor with os.path.isfile() , if not it will automatically start training
+Step 3:  We check if there is already a dataset for the selected descriptor with os.path.isfile(), if not it will automatically start training

  ```python
  if  os.path.isfile(file_name):